frdedynamics/robotics-lab-documentation/source/texts/ROS1.rst

 .. figure:: ../_static/images/mybotSensor.png
         :align: center

 This part is going to be a homework.
-The tutorial is `here <https://www.youtube.com/watch?v=EZ3MYf24c6Y&list=PLTEmcYHVE7dPWixFnzkd68jPjwGzxHjUG&index=2&ab_channel=RichardWang>`_.
+The tutorial is `in this link <https://www.youtube.com/watch?v=EZ3MYf24c6Y&list=PLTEmcYHVE7dPWixFnzkd68jPjwGzxHjUG&index=2&ab_channel=RichardWang>`_.

 ROS with Matlab
 =================